AnImpulsiveHuman/katacoda-scenarios/denyports/intro.md

 ![CloudSecOps](assets/cloudsecops.png)

-We'll learn how to use OPA Gatekeeper to prevent any kind of ingress/egress Port access.
+We'll learn how to use OPA Gatekeeper to restrict Ingress/Egress ports in NetworkPolicies.